Zuehlke/aws-cloudformation-tutorial/readme.md

 We are always happy to get your support.
 If you find anything that could be done better, we highly appreciate your feedback. :)

 ## Infrastructure
-The stack contains a load balancer, virtual servers, a database and a continuous-intragation and -delivery environment.
+The infrastructure contains a load balancer, virtual servers, a database and a continuous-intragation and -delivery environment.
 A Spring Boot RESTful sample application will be deployed to the infrastructure.

 ![simple_mockup](documentation/images/infrastructure.png)